jce-il/ASOSMA/firefox-ios/README.md

   **Firefox 4:**

-  Firefox presented a Sync 1.0, which creates a unique secret key, which was used to encrypt and decrypt all your data.
+  Firefox presented a Sync 1.0 functionality which creates a unique secret key that is used to encrypt and decrypt all your data.
 And the only way to get the data was to know that key.

   **Problems with Sync 1.0**

-  If you lose your only device, you probably also lost the only copy of your secret key, and without that key, there was no way to recover your Sync data.
+  If you loose your only device, you probably also lost the only copy of your secret key, and without that key, there is no way to recover your Sync data.

   **Firefox 29:**